Sigil: History

-The use of symbols for magical or cultic purposes has been widespread since at least the Neolithic era.
-The term sigil derives from the Latin sigillum (pl. sigilla or sigils), meaning "seal."
+The term sigil derives from the Latin sigillum (pl. sigilla), meaning "seal".
 In medieval magic, the term sigil was commonly used to refer to occult signs which represented various angels and demons which the practitioner might summon.

+The Lesser Key of Solomon

-The magical training books called grimoires often listed pages of such sigils.
+Magical training books called grimoires often listed pages of such sigils.
 A particularly well-known list is in The Lesser Key of Solomon, in which the sigils of the 72 princes of the hierarchy of hell are given for the magician's use.
 Such sigils are considered by some to be the equivalent of the true name of the spirit and thus granted the magician a measure of control over the beings.

+Methods of construction

-A common method of creating the sigils of certain spirits was to use kameas, a special use case of magic squares — the names of the spirits were converted to numbers, which were then located on the magic square.
+A common method of creating the sigils of certain spirits was to use kameas, a special use case of magic squares—the names of the spirits were converted to numbers, which were then located on the magic square.
 The locations were then connected by lines, forming an abstract figure.

 Austin Osman Spare

-The artist and occultist Austin Osman Spare (1886–1956) developed his own unique method of creating and using sigils, which has had a huge effect on modern occultism.
-Spare didn't agree with Medieval practice of using these, arguing that such supernatural beings were simply complexes in the unconscious, and could be actively created through the process of sigilization.
+English artist and occultist Austin Osman Spare (1886–1956) developed his own unique method of creating and using sigils, which has had a lasting effect on modern occultism.
+Spare did not agree with medieval practice of using these, arguing that such supernatural beings were simply complexes in the unconscious, and could be actively created through the process of sigilization.

-Spare's technique became a cornerstone of chaos magic (see next section).
-It also influenced the artist Brion Gysin, who experimented with combining Spare's sigil method with the traditional form of magic squares:
+Spare's technique became a cornerstone of chaos magic.
+It also influenced artist Brion Gysin, who experimented with combining Spare's sigil method with the traditional form of magic squares: